rishabhnambiar/discourse-release-notes-tracker/features.md

 - Add deslect all and reset to defaults btn edit nav menu modal
 - Add input filter for editing tags in navigation menu modal
 - Add modal for editing tags in navigation menu
+- Add dropdown to filter by selected in edit nav menu modal

 #### Misc but important
 - Allow site owners to disable impersonation